 Lowercase verandah.
 East Verandah and West Verandah are proper nouns and should be capitalized.

 AP style.
-Also: webcast, webcam, World Wide Web, the Web, and Web page.
+Also: webcast, webcam, World Wide Web, the web and webpage.
+(In addition, email isn't hyphenated, and internet is lowercase.)

 Use complete figures to reference a span of years, such as 2010-2011, not 2010-11.